-The free shuttle bus runs every 20-25 minutes from the East Falls Church Metro Station starting at 7 pm to all of this year’s venues.
-Free parking is available at several locations: Kaiser Permanente, The Falls Church Presbyterian on E. Broad Street and The Falls Church Episcopal Church on S. Washington St. and E. Broad Street.
+The free shuttle bus runs every 20-30 minutes from the East Falls Church Metro Station starting at 7 pm to all of this year’s venues.
+Free parking is available at several locations: Kaiser Permanent, The Falls Church Presbyterian on E. Broad Street and North Fairfax, The Falls Church Episcopal Church on S. Washington St. and E. Fairfax Sts.

-This year The Grand FunAlley and W. Broad St. will have all new rides, inflatables, and new talent to the Main Stage co-sponsored by The Little City CATCH Foundation and The Kensington Senior Living.
-The Main Stage acts include The Hayley Fahey Band, sponsored by Tori McKinney – Rock Star Realtor, and Star Straggler band from George C. Marshall and Oakton High Schools.
-Back to close the evening is the very popular Sudden M Pac Band.
+This year The Grand FunAlley and W. Broad St. will have new rides, inflatables, new talent to the Main Stage co-sponsored by The Little City CATCH Foundation and LEAD SPONSOR The Kensington Falls Church.
+The Main Stage acts include those sponsored by Tori McKinney – Rock Star Realty and this year the closing act is back by popular request — the very popular Sudden M Pac Band with Andre’ Jackson.

-What visitors will notice when they approach the 100 block of W. Broad Street is the colored light show glittering brightly from the Fantastic Flyer Swing Ride.
-New this year are five different inflatables and two new interactive amusements, 32′ ROCK WALL and BUNGEE JUMP offering something for all ages.
+What visitors will notice when they approach the 100 block of W. Broad Street is the new light show glittering brightly from the . trees this year, and large new and different inflatables and two new interactive amusements, 32′ ROCK WALL and BUNGEE JUMP offering something for all ages.

 The authentic Roots music of The Stewart Sisters (8 pm) followed by Andrew Acosta and Friends (9 pm to 10:30 pm) draws a crowd to the Historic Falls Church.
-Tours of the Historic Church will be conducted this year with extended hours and will begin one our earlier at 6 pm to 8 pm.
+The very popular History Tours of the Historic Church will be conducted this year with extended hours and will begin one our earlier at 6 pm to 8 pm.
 A firepit loaned to Watch Night by Sisler’s Stone will serve as a warming station with snacks will be available outside of the Church and is visible from S. Washington St.

 Exciting additions of new vendors and lighted signage will add to the overall Watch Night experience this year.
 The Welcome Tent will have information on venues and Watch Night’s Lead Sponsor, THE KENSINGTON FALLS CHURCH Senior Living Community Welcome Tent will be offering free hot chocolate this year right next to the popular LOVE letters.

 Falls Church Arts will have the Chalk Walk activity for visitors to write on the brick walk their wish for the New Year, answering the question if I had but one wish, what would it be?
 Visitors of all ages are encouraged to participate while they are waiting to have their photograph taken at The LOVE Art work.

-Special thanks to the sponsors for this year’s Watch Night: The Little City CATCH Foundation; The City of Falls Church; THE KENSINGTON FALLS CHURCH, and SPONSORS New Editions Consulting, The Village Preservation and Improvement Society; and Atlantic Realty.
+Special thanks to the LEAD SPONSORS for this year’s Watch Night: The Little City CATCH Foundation; The City of Falls Church; THE KENSINGTON FALLS CHURCH, and SPONSORS New Editions Consulting, The Village Preservation and Improvement Society; and Atlantic Realty.

 The overall success of the event is due to the wide variety of business and civic group donations of resources, and our area churches who loan Watch Night organizers the indoor space.
 The local civic organizations, churches, and non-profits who not only donate, but recruit many volunteers provide a fun, family experience unique New Year’s Eve experience – Watch Night Falls Church.

 Festivities begin at 7 pm.
 The Grand FunAlley is open at 7 pm.
 The crowds focus the closing thirty minutes in front of the Main Stage in front of CVS and Matt’s Tailors for the lowering of the Historic 12’ diameter Star at midnight.
-The shuttle bus will run until 1:30 pm.

 ‘THE STAR” on “the tower” behind 422 N. Washington Street will rise above the buildings of the City.

 The photograph above has a lot going on as for as ‘firsts’ go.
-This photo shows the “first City Hall” and the “first Water Tower” and the “first Holiday Decoration” in the newly organized City of Falls Church.
+This photo shows the “first City Hall”; the “first Water Tower” and the “first Holiday Decoration” in the newly organized City of Falls Church in 1948.
 The Water Tower was the first in a series of 10 used by the City and was erected in 1931 following a severe drought in 1930.
-It cost $8,2l0 to erect then.
+It cost $8,210 to erect them at the time.

 The “Star” had been illuminated every Christmas season since 1948, when the Town of Falls Church became a City.
 Built by Dixie Sheet Metal of Falls Church (which is still operating on Gordon Road in the City), and designed by local architect, Victor Spector.
 Don Frady and his Public Works crews hoisted and secured “the star” annually.
 Through the years it had reached iconic status and was missed after “the star” and “the tower” were removed to make room for the townhouse office development being constructed very close by.
 What happened to “the star”?
 So, one day Robert Goff pulled “the star” out of hiding.

 The star represents those early days of being an official City.
-Done in typical Falls Church style with a meaningful and historic touch….so appropriate for the City and its long history, nearly 60 years since “the star” was first high above the town.
-It will be raised and lowered again in the for the 7th time at the Annual Watch Night Countdown on the Main Stage
+Done in typical Falls Church style, with a meaningful and historic touch – so appropriate for our history, 70 years since “the star” was first high above the town.
+It will be raised and lowered again in at each Annual Watch Night event at Countdown on the Main Stage

-Thanks to Robert Goff, Guy Brady who did the refurbishment, Adam Schulman and Bill Rickardt of Atlantic Realty who have helped to arrange and donate the crane and operator for the event every year since we first began the tradition of lowering the star in 2007.
+Thanks to Robert Goff, and Guy Brady who did the refurbishment, Adam Schulman of Atlantic Realty who has helped to arrange and donate the crane and operator for the event every year since we first began the tradition of lowering the star in 2007.

 “The Star has returned to service after a long retirement, and I feels good to have his small historical piece added to the NYE Event.
-New York has its Waterford Crystal Ball Drop and Falls Church is using an historical decoration for the same purpose, to welcome in 2015.
+New York has its Waterford Crystal Ball Drop and Falls Church is using an historical decoration for the same purpose, to welcome in the New Year”.

 – barb cram

-Venues are organized and funded by local organizations, businesses and citizen contributions and manned by volunteers
+4. Venues are organized and funded by local organizations, businesses and citizen contributions and manned by citizen volunteers

-WATCH NIGHT is an important part of the Falls Church City culture or Arts, Theater, Culture and History.
+9. WATCH NIGHT is an important part of the Falls Church City culture or Arts, Theater, Culture and History.